aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 Next execute the command below.
 You can specify any password you wish although it should be at least 8 characters in length, have at least one uppercase letter, one lowercase letter, one number, and one special character.
 An acceptable password is "MyPassword2019_" as shown in the command.
-This password will be required when you login to the designer UI later in step 2.
+This password will be required when you login to the designer UI later in step 2 the first time.
+This command will set a new temporary password that you will change the first time you login to the QnABot Designer UI.
 ```
 aws cognito-idp admin-set-user-password --user-pool-id [YourUserPoolIdFromJson] --username Admin --password MyPassword2019_
 ```